onda-lang/onda-plugin/README.md

 loop points use the host-provided values.
 Host context is not stored in plugin state and cannot be used to control the DAW.

-## Examples

-[`examples`](examples) contains tested, plug-in-ready instruments and effects that exercise MIDI, host tempo, polyphony, dynamics, nonlinear processing, and modulated delay.
-Load instrument patches in `OndaSynth` and effects in `OndaFX` through the embedded run view.
-The complete collection is included in every release archive.

-The embedded run view also shows a live scope of the plug-in output while its editor is open.
-Programs declaring canonical note events also get a read-only MIDI keyboard: host note-on/off messages illuminate its keys, while MIDI device selection and note input remain owned by the DAW.
-Editor dimensions and the Sliders/Knobs choice are retained when the view is reopened and saved in the DAW project.
-Event argument edits survive parameter automation and log updates;
-loading a new program or explicitly resetting the arguments restores defaults.

-Host preparation finishes the requested specialization before playback begins.
-Restores and rebuilds initialize ordinary and pinned state from a snapshot of the current host parameters.
-Selecting a new patch uses its declared defaults.
-Offline rendering also waits for state restored after preparation, without requiring the editor or its message loop.
-Loaded programs report an infinite tail to the host because arbitrary Onda DSP can sustain indefinitely; configure the desired render-tail duration in the DAW.

 ## Audio-file buffers